 2. Should I take the MCAT more than once?

-Many students retake the exam - there is no shame in that.
-MCAT is one of the most challenging tests you'll ever write.
-And although many students take the MCAT more than once to try to improve their scores, we highly recommend you to take it only once.
+We highly recommend you take it only once.
 This means that you have to give it your all during your initial preparations.
-Remember, the MCAT takes a lot of you effort, time, and money.
+Remember, the MCAT takes a lot of your effort, time, and money.
 Why torture yourself more than once?
-If during your mock exam you are consistently scoring in the 90th percentile you should be able to ace the actual test.

 3. How many times can I retake the MCAT?